 About the authors

-Harriet McKnight’s work has been shortlisted for the 2014 Overland VU Short Story Prize, the 2015 ABR Elizabeth Jolley Short Story Prize, and the 2016 Overland Neilma Sidney Short Story Prize.
-She works as Managing Editor of The Canary Press.
-Rain Birds is her debut novel.
+Harriet McKnight’s work was shortlisted for the 2014 Overland VU Short Story Prize, the 2015 ABR Elizabeth Jolley Short Story Prize, and the 2016 Overland Neilma Sidney Short Story Prize.
+She worked as Managing Editor of The Canary Press.
+Rain Birds was her debut novel.

 More about Harriet McKnight